-The British brand (not to be confused with MG Motor) was revived last month by a group of unnamed British and European investors under the leadership of Dr Qu Li, and their first model, the Morris Commercial JE, was unveiled at The Design Museum in London last month.
+The British brand (not to be confused with MG Motor) was revived in November 2019 by a group of unnamed British and European investors under the leadership of Dr Qu Li, and their first model, the Morris Commercial JE, was unveiled at The Design Museum in London in November 2019.
 The J-type, its inspiration, was a 0.5-ton van that was manufactured between 1949 and 1961.

 We reached out to Dr Qu Li, CEO and Founder of Morris Commercial for the JE’s prospects in India given the strong connection of Morris to this land.
 She replied:

 The vehicle will be initially certified for UK and Europe and be on sale in this market.
 We will then be looking into those markets that Morris has an history and still have goodwill and the certification is reachable.
 We will be looking to enter those markets.
 As you mentioned, Morris had a long history link with India.
 It is very likely that we will consider India market.